 The Company is entitled to a deduction for federal and state tax purposes with respect to employees' stock award activity.
 The net deduction in taxes otherwise payable arising from that deduction has been recorded as an income tax benefit.
-For 2019, 2018 and 2017, the net deduction in tax payable arising from employees' stock award activity was \$8,067,000, \$4,154,000 and \$6,528,000, respectively.
+For 2020, 2019 and 2018, the net deduction in tax payable arising from employees' stock award activity was \$12,258,000, \$8,067,000 and \$4,154,000, respectively.

 The Company and its subsidiaries file income tax returns in the United States federal jurisdiction, California and various other state and foreign jurisdictions.
-The Company is no longer subject to United States federal income tax examination for years prior to 2016.
-The Company is no longer subject to California franchise tax examinations for years prior to 2015.
-With few exceptions, the Company is no longer subject to state and local or non-United States income tax examination by tax authorities for years prior to 2015.
+The Company is no longer subject to United States federal income tax examination for years prior to 2017.
+The Company is no longer subject to California franchise tax examinations for years prior to 2016.
+The California Franchise Tax Board is currently examining the Company's 2017 and 2018 returns.
+With few exceptions, the Company is no longer subject to state and local or non-United States income tax examination by tax authorities for years prior to 2016.